 In that spirit, I recently read German critic Günther Anders’s “The World as Phantom and as Matrix,” which appeared in Dissent in 1956.
 This passage jumped out at me as characteristic of the tenor of the whole:

 No method of depersonalizing man, of depriving him of his human powers, is more effective than one which seems to preserve the freedom of the person and the rights of individuality.
 And when the conditioning is carried out separately for each individual, in the solitude of his home, in millions of secluded homes, it is incomparably more successful.
-For this conditioning is disguised as “fun”; the victim is not that he is asked to sacrifice anything; and since the procedure leaves him with the delusion of his privacy or at least of his private home, it remains perfectly discreet.
+For this conditioning is disguised as “fun”; the victim is not told that he is asked to sacrifice anything; and since the procedure leaves him with the delusion of his privacy or at least of his private home, it remains perfectly discreet.
 The old saying “a man’s own home is as precious as gold” has again become true, though in an entirely new sense.
 For today, the home is valuable not only to its owner, but also to the owners of the home-owners — the caterers of radio and television who serve the home-owner his daily fare.

 Of course, I immediately want to update this to describe today’s primary screens.
 One might then interpret phones, the ultimate private escape screens, as the new household: We live in and through our phones in a permanent condition of escape.
 (And we phone owners are, in turn, owned by the owners of the phone-owners, the tech and telecom industries.)

-Apparently we have wanted to “escape” form reality (or from freedom, if you want to go Erich Fromm’s route) for a long time.
+Apparently we have wanted to “escape” from reality (or from freedom, if you want to go Erich Fromm’s route) for a long time.
 But if we are always escaping, in a sense we are never leaving.
 If we actually consent to live with a TV in our living room, or worse, with a phone in our very hand, are we not in a condition of permanent escape that leaves us even more trapped just where we were?
 Anders concludes from this that we can, for instance, no longer experience travel — or any of sort of difference at all, for that matter: Our way of viewing life as though it were on a screen, being served to us, neutralizes any obligation to engage with difference on its terms.
 Media saturation makes us live out a presumed intimacy or familiarity with everything in the world.
 It is all, Anders says, “thoroughly philistinized in advance” by media representation.

 But alongside the critique that new media show us too much is a critique of how they are deskilling.
-Since media persuade us that we are already intimate with everything in advance, the actual processes of being intimate with people become extremely discomfiting by comparison.
+Since media persuade us that we are already intimate with everything in advance, the actual processes of being intimate with people are presumed to become extremely discomfiting by comparison.
 This creates or contributes to a feeling that intimacy should be contracted spontaneously through mere exposure, which makes the actual work of reciprocal communication appear burdensome and unnatural.

 So Anders presumes that we want to escape from communication.
 But the spatial metaphors here can be misleading.
 “Escape” from communication doesn’t entail finding a separate space or isolating oneself physically.
 Instead it is an attitude of transcendence, situating oneself among others as an audience.
 We embed ourselves in media so that other voices can seem to speak for us, and we can remain audiences at all times.